MidAmerica Productions at 36

 Additional to its Stern Auditorium series, MidAmerica Productions has presented 400 chamber music concerts in Weill Recital Hall at Carnegie Hall since 1989.
 World-class soloists, chamber ensembles, and members of orchestras such as the New York Philharmonic, The Metropolitan Opera Orchestra, The Philadelphia Orchestra, Atlanta Symphony, and the Los Angeles Philharmonic have appeared on MidAmerica’s chamber music series.

 In the early 90s MidAmerica Productions began to produce classical music records under the name Elysium Recordings, Inc. Thirty CDs, ranging in style from classical to jazz, to cabaret, operas, oratorios, symphonies, and solo recitals have been released on the Elysium label.
 For these recordings, MidAmerica has gathered some of the finest talent on the scene today, including Stanley Drucker, principal clarinet of the New York Philharmonic for more than 60 years; David Chan and Rafael Figueroa, concertmaster and principal cellist of the Metropolitan Opera Orchestra; dramatic soprano Eilana Lappalainen; and the late Lukas Foss, eminent composer, pianist, and conductor.

 In 1998, MidAmerica presented the first Mykonos International Music Festival in Greece.
 Later renamed Festival of the Aegean to reflect its broadened scope, the Festival was relocated to the picturesque island of Syros, Greece in 2005.
-In 2016, the Twelfth International Festival of the Aegean, incorporating opera, choral, and symphonic music, took place over a two-week period.
+In 2017, the Thirteenth Annual International Festival of the Aegean, incorporating operatic, choral, and symphonic music, took place over a two-week period.
 The Fourteenth Annual International Festival of the Aegean will take place in the summer of 2018 from July 15 - 29.

 In 2012, MidAm International, Inc. was formed to support MidAmerica’s growing presence in Europe.
-Since then, concerts have taken place in Vienna, Florence, and Syros, with concerts slated in 2018 for Paris and Macao, as well as Vienna, Salzburg, Lisbon, Porto, Florence, Verona, Venice, Prague, Berlin, and Syros.
+Since then, concerts have taken place in Vienna, Florence, and Syros, with concerts slated in 2019 for Paris and Hong Kong, as well as Vienna, Salzburg, Lisbon, Porto, Florence, Verona, Venice, Prague, Berlin, and Syros.